3 from Twilight Time

 3 early German classics from Eureka!
 Masters of Cinema

-In Fritz Lang's silent Der müde Tod (aka Destiny), Death (Bernhard Goetze) gives a young woman (Lil Dagover) three chances to save the life of her fiancé (Walter Janssen) by time-traveling to ancient Persia, Imperial China and 17th-century Venice.
-Like the Blu-ray that Kino issued in the U.S. a year ago, the Masters of Cinema edition sports the same German restoration of the film, new orchestral score and a (slightly different) audio commentary track by Tim Lucas.
+In Fritz Lang's silent Der müde Tod (aka Destiny), Death gives a young woman (Lil Dagover) three chances to save the life of her fiancé by time-traveling across the globe: to ancient Persia, Imperial China and 17th-century Venice.
+Like the Blu-ray that Kino issued in the U.S. a year ago, the Masters of Cinema edition sports the very same German restoration of the film, new orchestral score and a (slightly different) audio commentary track by Tim Lucas.
 The new edition adds a 15-minute video essay by David Cairns, a 44-page booklet and a DVD.
 Both discs are code-locked to Region B (Europe).

-Georg Wilhelm Pabst (Pandora's Box; Diary of a Lost Girl) broke into the sound era with these two anti-war/brotherhood-of-nations movies released at the start of the 1930s.
-The first is set in the German trenches of the Western Front in 1918; the second details the rescue of French miners by German ones after an underground explosion.
-As the sole extras, UCLA scholar Jan-Christopher Horak introduces both films for about a quarter-hour each.
+Georg Wilhelm Pabst (Pandora's Box; Diary of a Lost Girl) broke into the sound era at the start of the '30s with these two anti-war/brotherhood-of-nations movies.
+The first is set in the German trenches of the Western Front in 1918; the second shows the rescue of French miners by German ones after an underground explosion.
+As extras, UCLA scholar Jan-Christopher Horak introduces both films for about a quarter-hour each.
 There's an illustrated booklet with an essay by British historian Philip Kemp.
 The Blu-ray and DVD in this dual-format edition are code-locked Region B (Europe).

 3 movies from the British Film Institute